cylc/cylc-flow/documentation.md

 ### Presentations

-(HTML5 format with embedded .webm videos that play natively in Firefox or Chrome)
+Format: HTML5 with embedded .webm videos (plays natively in Firefox or Chrome).

+Hit "Home" and "End" keys to skip to the beginning or end of the presentation, and the 'o' key for a multi-slide summary.
+This is the <a href="https://github.com/paulrouget/dzslides"dzslides</a> framework by Paul Roget.

 * [Cylc Keynote Presentation](cylc-keynote-lisbon-Sept2016/index.html) - from
   the IS-ENES2 Workshop on Workflow in Earth Systems Modeling, Lisbon,